 What are the Public Holidays?

-The answer to that question will vary depending on the employee’s work pattern.
+The answer to that question will vary, depending on the individual employee’s work pattern.

-This year Christmas Day and New Years’ Day fall on a Friday so there are no transfer issues there, but Boxing Day and 2 January fall on Saturday, so those public holidays will transfer for many employees.Read More
+This year Christmas Day and New Years’ Day fall on a Saturday and Boxing Day and 2 January fall on a Sunday, so those Public Holidays will transfer for most, but not all, employees.Read More